 To reduce crime and nuisance To conserve natural and manmade resources + + + This Policy is not over and above the Core Strategy in terms of SEA objectives and would have a positive impact on the SEA through overall environmental impact mitigation through the policy and supporting policies.
-N/A Overall commentary and any cumulative effects impact on the supports the e SEA baseline ob landscape and su jectives through ategy in terms of SEA objectives and w promoting good design of any new de ervation area in the parish.
-Mitigation r ronmental impact mitigation through th velopment and will neasures to prevent
+N/A Overall commentary and any cumulative effects impact on the supports the This Policy is not over and above the Core Strategy in terms of SEA objectives and would have a positive impact on the SEA baseline objectives through promoting good design of any new development and will supports the landscape and surrounding conservation area in the parish.
+Mitigation measures to prevent negative impact from development overall environmental impact mitigation through the policy and supporting policies.